C-Murder: Early life

+Military service

+After graduating from high school, Corey Miller enlisted in the United States Army.
+He served as a combat medic and was deployed to the Persian Gulf during the Gulf War.

 Music career

 In 1998, Miller released his first album Life or Death which peaked at No. 3 on the Billboard 200 and was eventually certified platinum.
+He also was featured on the theme for the nWo Wolfpac.

 In 1999, he released Bossalinie which peaked at No. 2 on the Billboard 200 and was certified gold.